-Push and release the MENU ESC button briefly to access the menu and/or go to next screen or to confirm the required menu option.
-Push and hold the MENU ESC button (approximately one second) to return to the main screen.
+Push and release the MENU button briefly to access the EVIC.
+Push and hold the MENU button (approximately one second) to return to the main screen.

-Push and release the + button to scroll upward through the displayed menu and the related options or to increase the displayed value.
-Push and release the - button to scroll downward through the displayed menu and the related options or to decrease the value displayed.
+Push and release the UP Δ button to scroll upward through the displayed menu and the related options or to increase the displayed value.

+Push and release the DOWN ∇ button to scroll downward through the displayed menu and the related options or to decrease the value displayed.

-- + and buttons activate different functions according to the following situations: - $\bullet\,$ To scroll the menu options upwards or downwards. - To increase or decrease values during settings.
+NOTE: UP \triangle and DOWN ∇ buttons activate different functions according to the following situations:

+- To scroll the menu options upwards or downwards. - To increase or decrease values during settings.